Magnificent Doll

-Magnificent Doll is a 1946 American drama film directed by Frank Borzage and starring Ginger Rogers as Dolley Madison and David Niven as Aaron Burr.
+Magnificent Doll is a 1946 American historical drama film directed by Frank Borzage and starring Ginger Rogers as Dolley Madison and David Niven as Aaron Burr.
 The supporting cast features Burgess Meredith as James Madison and Grandon Rhodes as Thomas Jefferson.
 The screenplay was written by Irving Stone (author of Lust for Life and The Agony and the Ecstasy).

-Summary
+Plot

-A young woman is wooed by Aaron Burr and James Madison.
+In the late eighteenth century a young widow is wooed by Aaron Burr and James Madison.
+At first, she prefers the charming Burr, but when he reveals his ambitions to rule the United States as a tyrant, she decides to marry Madison.
+After Burr tries to overthrow the government, Dolley prevents him from being hanged by an angry mob.